zaerl/warudo/README.md

 # Warudo
-Warudo is a lightweight web server written in C17 with no run-time dependencies and a client that processes JSON data.
+Warudo is a lightweight HTTPS web server written in C17 with no run-time dependencies and a client that processes JSON data.

 ## Installation
 Warudo is a standalone application and doesn't rely on external libraries.

-### Prebuilt binary
 The `warudo` prebuilt binary is the best way to install Warudo.
 Get the binary, copy it somewhere in the filesystem.

 ### Building the source code